Jordan Visa Extension Information on a One Month Tourist Visa

-This post is about our experience extending our one month Jordan Tourist Visa.
+This post is about our experience getting a Jordan visa extension on our one month Jordan Tourist Visa.
 A visa for Jordan may be obtained at the airport for many nationalities.
 They can be renewed at a local police station for those who’s stay exceeds 30 days.
 The cost for a single entry tourist visa for Jordan is JD40 (approx USD56) payable in Jordanian Dinars on arrival at Queen Alia International Airport.

 Our Jordan Visa, cost JD40 (about USD56 or CAD80), was valid for one month.
 Stamped inside our passport was a stamp reading “Contact Nearest Police Station within One Month.”
 So yesterday we went to the Police Station at the 8th circle.
 Arriving at 3pm, we were told that visas were only issued between 8am – 1pm and to return the next day.